On F List of Movie Reviews

 7/18:

-I have a knack for seeing worst critically acclaimed films of the year to find out why.
+I have a perverse knack for checking out worst films of the year to find out why.

 After going through Feardotcom, it doesn't fit the bill, and I've seen way worse.
-It's just not a good movie, that's all.
+The concept is

-The concept is interesting and will have worked out well, but the problem with the plot is that it's only good for three minutes.
+interesting and could've worked out well, but the problem is that it's only good for three

 The barely scary movie looks like it takes place in New York City, but the setting is so foreign that it was